Class PoissonLikelihoodCostFunction

 Computes the cost for a segment [start, end) based on the Poisson negative log-likelihood.

-The cost is Sum_dimensions [ 2 * ( S - S * log(S) + S * log(n) ) ]
+The cost is Sum_dimensions [ 2 * ( S - S * log(S) + S * log(n) ) ], where S is the sum of counts and n is the length.

 public override double ComputeCost(int? start = null, int? end = null)